 2018 – New York

 A newborn girl sustained a brachial plexus injury at birth.
 She developed Erb’s palsy.
 The girl’s left arm was left with limited mobility and strength.
-Her mother alleged that the hospital’s negligence caused her permanent injuries.
+Her mother hired a fetal macrosomia attorney who alleged that the hospital’s negligence caused her permanent injuries.
 She claimed its staff failed to appreciate a sonogram that revealed that the baby was large for her gestational age.
 The woman also claimed the physician applied excessive force in a vacuum-assisted delivery, improperly treated shoulder dystocia, and failed to offer a C-section.
 A jury awarded a $15,340,000 verdict.

 $15,340,000 – Verdict

 A newborn girl suffered a hypoxic-ischemic brain injury at birth.
 She developed spastic quadriplegia, developmental delays, intellectual disabilities, and speech impairments.
 The girl now required lifelong assistance with daily activities.
 Her mother alleged that the hospital’s negligence caused her permanent injuries.
 She claimed they failed to recognize the rapid fetal size increase within the last gestation month as a macrosomia sign.
 The girl’s mother also claimed the initial attending physician abandoned her during labor and failed to tell the inexperienced covering physician of her high pregnancy risk.
 This case settled for $2,090,000.